ctools/ctools/doc/source/user_manual/getting_started/python.rst

    is okay as the ``ctools.ctlike(sim.obs())`` constructor will create a copy of the observation container that lives within the :ref:`ctlike` instance.
-   To preserve an observation container after a ctools object went out of scope you have to create a local copy of the container using the ``copy()`` method:
+   To preserve an observation container after a ctools object goes out of scope you have to create a local copy of the container using the ``copy()`` method: